 C2.7(b) indicates the extent a fire wall divides a building into separate buildings for the Deemed-to-Satisfy Provisions of Sections C, D and E (see Figure C2.7(1)).
-When a building is divided into two separate buildings local authorities should be consulted in relation to the supply of services and the functioning of the buildings.

 The fire wall must extend through all storeys and similar spaces which are common to the subject parts of the building, and any adjoining part of the building, through to the underside of any roof covering (see C2.7(b)(ii)).